goandconquer/the-path-of-a-hero-the-unofficial-mha-ttrpg/0200 - The Fundamental Elements of a Hero/Inventing Your Persona.md

 It's important to remember that the Background of your character is just the beginning.
 A good Background should enable your character to have room to grow and develop beyond their origins, but their upbringing and early experiences should always be a part of who they are.

-With this in mind, choose wisely when determining your character's backstory.
 Consider how their lineage, environments, and philosophies could contribute to their future ambitions and actions.
 Backgrounds that provide enough malleable creative material that is both challenging and inspiring are often the strongest, as they can continually enhance a hero's (or villain's) journey throughout the lifetime of the campaign.

 The following Backgrounds serve as starting points for your brainstorming.
 They are not intended to be followed strictly as they are written, rather you should be adding and removing as much as you see fit as you design the character you want to play.
 ### Ex-Delinquent

 You have been in and out of trouble with the law throughout your life.
 You have a certain amount of "street cred" and may or may not have a few contacts in the underworld.
 You are more of an anti-hero and looked down upon by the hero community, but you get some dirtier jobs done that others cannot.

 A character with the Ex-Delinquent background receives 3d4 * 30 starting Quin.
 ### Projects Kid

 You come from a lesser income family and have lived with less all your life.
 You understand the worth of money and know where some villains are coming from, having a similar background to many low-level thugs.
 Despite your lack of affluence, hard work, and hard work, and perseverance has gotten you closer to your dreams and the money you always lacked as a child.

 A character with the Project Kid background receives 3d4 * 40 starting Quin.
 ### Heroic Parents

 You come from parents who either make more money than average or have parents who are active heroes in the community and have an above average income due to that.
 With this type of lifestyle, you will have more responsibility put onto your shoulders.
 You see becoming a hero and beginning a legacy as the best way to honor your family.

 A character with the Heroic Parents background receives 5d4 * 60 starting Quin.
 ### Legendary Heroic Lineage

 You are simply the newest member in a long line of heroes, members of your family are extremely high-ranking heroes or very wealthy.
 This puts an extremely heavy burden on you to become every bit as impressive as those before you.
 The way that you have decided to do this is through heroism.

 A character with the Legendary Hero Lineage background receives 5d4 * 80 starting Quin.
 ### Villainous Heritage

 You have become a ward of the state due to the actions of one or more of your parents or ancestors.
 The government has done their best to hide this background to allow you a normal life.
 Despite their best efforts, a combination of Quirk inheritance, as well as information leaks, makes it difficult for you to remain out of the public eye.
 You plan to overcome this by proving to everyone that you can be a better hero than anyone.